» Download Form: Beneficiary Succession Plan

 Does your IRA have beneficiaries?
 Do they know they’re beneficiaries?

 For starters, it’s a good idea to inform your beneficiaries that they are, in fact, the beneficiary of your IRA.
-Sit them down, tell them that you have named them as beneficiary of your account, and give them a brief description of what that means in the case of your death, either expectedly or unexpectedly.
+Sit them down, tell them that you have named them as the beneficiary of your account, and give them a brief description of what that means in the case of your death, either expectedly or unexpectedly.
 Your death may have a different impact on your beneficiaries if you die at 70, rather than if you pass away at 45 or 50, so it’s important to keep that in mind.

 IRA Beneficiary Planning